Thai oil tanker may have been hijacked - authorities

 Authorities lost contact with the MT Orapin 4 after it departed from a terminal in Singapore on May 27, according to a report by the IMB.
 It was headed for Pontianak, Indonesia.

-Pirates raided a tanker off the coast of Malaysia in late April, taking 3 million liters of diesel from the tanker
+Pirates raided a tanker off the coast of Malaysia in late April, taking 3 million litres of diesel from the tanker [ID:nL3N0NF1SE]

 Previous tanker hijackings and cargo thefts have taken place closer to Singapore, with five such incidents between 2011 and 2013, according to the government-to-government body, Regional Co-operation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP).